Adding Bonds to Reduce Volatility

 • Expected annual volatility: 18.5%

-• Dollar volatility (one standard deviation): ±$92,500
+• Dollar volatility (1 SD): ±$92,500

-• 68% probability range: $407,500 to $592,500 after 1 year
+• 68% probability range after 1 year: $407,500 to $592,500

 After adding 20% bonds:

-• Stock position: $400,000 (sell $100,000 from stocks)
+• Stock position: $400,000 (sell $100,000 of stocks)

 • Bond position: $100,000 (invest proceeds in BND or AGG)